 - 7 Serve mushroom lasagna as a main course or side dish

 - 8 Incredible Mushroom Lasagna

 - 9 Pin “Incredible Mushroom Lasagna” for later!

 These mushrooms are dehydrated, so to get back their meaty, umami texture and flavor, we need to add moisture to them.
 Here’s how to do it:

 - Transfer the dried mushrooms to a large bowl.

 - Pour boiling water (I used about 4 cups) over the dried fungi.

 - Place a dish (that will fit comfortably within the diameter of the bowl) over the mushrooms.
-The dish will keep the fungi submerged so they can rehydrate evenly, otherwise, they’ll float.
+The talk will keep the fungi submerged so they can rehydrate evenly.
+Otherwise, they’ll float.